microsoft/fluentui-react-native/packages/experimental/RadioGroup/MIGRATION.md

 ## Porting from FluentUI v9 Button

-The FURN button cannot be used in place of a FluentUI button - these buttons are intended to be used on their respective platforms.
+The FURN RadioGroup cannot be used in place of a FluentUI RadioGroup - these buttons are intended to be used on their respective platforms.
 See [this porting guide](../../../docs/pages/Guides/PortingFromFluentUI.md) for general guidance on coming from FluentUI to FURN.

 ### Props that remain as is